 Having your own mailing list allows you to customize your marketing efforts with updates, promotions, or surveys.
 You can send specialized content, invitation-only events, members-only updates, exclusive discounts, answers to frequently asked questions, and other efforts to keep your customers engaged.

 How do you build one?
 Create a call-to-action the first time people visit your website, blog, or product page.
 You can personalize this by asking them to sign up, or subscribe to your newsletter or updates, or to participate in giveaways or promotions.

 Did you know that 88% of customers expect a response from you within 60 minutes?

-Responding within one hour may be overwhelming especially for a busy day, but it is worth noting that customers rate fast response time as the most important to them when it comes to customer experience.
+Responding within one hour might be overwhelming especially on a busy day, but it is worth noting that customers rate fast response time as the most important to them when it comes to customer experience.

 Make it a priority to develop a quick response protocol that your team can refer to whenever a customer reaches out via phone, email, or on any of your social media platforms.

 If your business has its own page on Facebook, the social media platform measures your response time and puts a badge based on your response.
 Your page may show “Typically replies within a day” or “Typically replies within an hour” depending on how fast you respond.

 Aim for the badge “Very responsive to messages” by responding to at least 90% of the messages you receive or by responding within 15 minutes.
 This tells people how much your business values customers.

 How does your website or your product page look?
 Is it engaging?
 Are your images in the right proportion?
 Is the information updated (prices, models, stock availability, contact information)?
 Does it have a well-designed look?